otammato/Monitoring_and_logging_AWS_CloudWatch/README.md

-# Logging and monitoring service with AWS Cloudwatch
+# Logging and monitoring a service with AWS Cloudwatch

 [ Monitoring Linux Bash AWS_Cloudwatch ]  Create a solution to monitor a user's folder and processes launched on a server.